KCS-LLC/Arcane-Ascension-Puzzle-Spires/Narrative_and_World_Bible.md

 *   **Core Feeling:** The gameplay is not about heroic, swashbuckling adventure.
 It is a methodical, intelligent, and often desperate struggle for survival and discovery.
 Every spire run is a research expedition that must be funded, every victory a data point, and every death a costly setback.
 *   **Aesthetic:** The world is one of magical science.
 The UI, item descriptions, and narrative should reflect this.
 Spells are "formulas," monsters are "subjects," and the spire is the ultimate "laboratory."
 *   **Pressure:** The external pressures of rival politics and the internal pressures of dwindling finances should create a constant sense of urgency that contrasts with the thoughtful, strategic nature of the puzzle combat.

+---

+## 5. World Calendar, Seasons, and Holidays

+The passage of time is a central theme, and the calendar should reflect the world's unique magical nature.
+The names of months and holidays should be evocative of the game's lore and provide thematic context for their potential in-game effects.

+### Brainstormed Month Names
+The 10 months of the year could be named after key magical or seasonal concepts.

+1.  **Month of the Thawing Sun:** Early spring.
+2.  **Month of the Crystal Bloom:** Late spring, a time of magical growth.
+3.  **Month of the High Sun:** Early summer.
+4.  **Month of the Raging Sun:** Mid-summer, a time of intense heat and powerful Fire mana.
+5.  **Month of the Fading Light:** Late summer.
+6.  **Month of the Crimson Leaf:** Early autumn, a time of harvest and change.
+7.  **Month of the Chilling Wind:** Mid-autumn.
+8.  **Month of the First Frost:** Late autumn.
+9.  **Month of the Deep Slumber:** Early winter, a time of quiet and darkness.
+10. **Month of the Silent Guardian:** Mid-winter, the darkest time of the year.

+### Brainstormed Holidays & Events
+These are procedurally generated for each legacy, but they draw from a pool of thematic concepts.

+*   **The Sunstone Solstice:** A mid-summer festival. *Effect: Fire and Light mana are more potent.*
+*   **Remembrance of the Broken Tower:** A solemn day commemorating a past disaster. *Effect: Increased chance of finding rare Heirlooms in the spire, but monsters are more dangerous.*
+*   **The Gilded Market:** A week-long merchant festival. *Effect: Special vendors appear in the Manor with unique and discounted items.*
+*   **Night of the Umbral Moon:** A rare celestial event. *Effect: Umbral and Mental mana are more potent; Perception is less effective.*
+*   **The Scholarly Conclave:** An annual academic gathering. *Effect: Provides a large bonus to Research Point generation for a short time.*
+*   **Day of the Smith:** A day celebrating craftsmanship. *Effect: Upgrading and enchanting items is cheaper.*